PGCert in Higher Education

 Traditional scholarly essays are acceptable, but blogs, video diaries and pedagogical reports are also encouraged.

-The programme has one session per year that the whole cohort is expected to attend, and each unit has a further three or four face-to-face sessions.
+The programme has one Welcome session per year in September that the whole cohort attends.
+Each unit has a further three sessions.

 Collaboration is actively encouraged, so if there’s someone else on the PGCert in Higher Education you’d like to work with, please consider a joint submission.